eranamar-zz/eranamar.github.io/about.md

 ### About the Author

-My name is Eran Amar, and I am a Master students at [Weizmann Institute of Science](https://www.weizmann.ac.il/feinberg/academics/msc-program-outline) doing applied research in Deep Learning, my advisor is Prof. Eran Segal.
+My name is Eran Amar, and I am a Master students at [Weizmann Institute of Science](https://www.weizmann.ac.il/feinberg/academics/msc-program-outline) doing applied research in Deep Learning.
+My advisor is [Prof. Eran Segal](http://www.wisdom.weizmann.ac.il/~/eran/).

 If you find any errors or want to send a comment, you are welcome to contact me via my [email](mailto:eran.amar@weizmann.ac.il).